-Once you have your license, it’s time to secure your operating or trucking authority.
+Once you have your business licenses, it’s time to secure your operating or trucking authority.

-This is an essential requirement to operate a trucking business (or any business that oversees vehicles of 10,000 Gross Weight Volume or more).
+This is an essential requirement to start a trucking company (or any business that oversees vehicles of 10,000 Gross Weight Volume or more).

 To apply, go to the FMCSA and discuss your intent to apply.
 Tell them about your plan to operate a trucking business and ask for the requirements to secure your trucking authority.